 Artists and makers are listed, at present, in alphabetical order (by first initial, skipping articles).
+If you are having trouble contacting anyone listed please use the contact page on this site and I’ll pass on your details to the artist.

 We are Patricia and David, working under the name Alex Henry.
 We create fabric sculptures, in various styles, small right up to Life size.
 Specializing in Gothic and Fantasy.